6.) Relationship Status- It’s Complicated with Bulimia: A Letter To My Future Spouse

 You smirk, I’m not that selfless- believe me.

 No, she says.
-In fact, it probably means you can be pretty selfish when you’re constantly looking for validation.
+In fact, it probably means you can be pretty selfish because you’re constantly looking for validation.

 Okay, you agree.
 But doesn’t everyone?